Rookfighter/knn-cpp/README.md

     // each column is a single data point
     // ...

+    // Create a KDTreed object with double precision,
+    // you could also use KDTreef or KDTree<MyType>
     // set the data points with the constructor
     // optionally you can also use the setData() method
     // setting data is fast